 Designers purposefully create distorted versions of images to drive attention to your brand and engage your target audience.

-In 2019, we can expect businesses to refresh their brand image, both offline and online, and we can expect designers to experiment with bolder graphic design elements.
+We can expect businesses to refresh their brand image, both offline and online, and we can expect designers to experiment with bolder graphic design elements.

 Some of these graphic designs are new, while others are making a comeback.